QuinnDACollins/step/README.md

-his repo contains my portfolio and STEP projects.
+This repo contains my portfolio and STEP projects.